Controlling access to the volume

 - In the Access field in the Default behavior area of a protection rule, select the behavior that applies to all applications that may access the raw volume:

 - Click on + Add a specific behavior and choose the resource(s) that you want to exclude from the default behavior.
-In the associated Access field, choose whether access to the volume must be allowed or blocked.
-You can also choose to block it and shut down the process that launched the action.
+In the associated Access field, select the desired behavior.

 - In the upper banner in the rule, you can: